 Because I know, in the worst possible way, where you're coming from.

 I was about to lose everything and everyone I loved if I came out.

 But, that's not all that qualifies me to work with you as your coach!

-I'm an International Coaching Federation (ICF) certified coach who has developed a clearly defined coming out process that produces results - from my personal experiences, my training, and having coached over 1000 and 10,000 plus hours.
+I'm an International Coaching Federation (ICF) certified coach with a kick-ass, clearly defined coming out process that produces results - drawing from my personal experiences, my training, and 10,000 plus hours of coaching.